-Directors review the disclosure of conflicts of interest every six months.
-In addition, any changes are reviewed and noted at the beginning of each quarterly Board meeting.
+Directors review the disclosure of conflicts of interest quarterly, with changes reviewed and noted at the beginning of each Board meeting.
 A Director who has conflicts of interest refers to an independent Director to authorise and acknowledge those conflicts.
 Procedures to disclose and authorise conflicts of interest have been adhered to throughout the year.